Irfan Pathan

 He returned to international cricket in September 2007 for the inaugural World Twenty20, where he took three wickets and was man of the match as India beat Pakistan in the final.
 Pathan became the first Indian bowler on T20 World Cup debut who picked up a wicket on the first ball.
 This earned him a recall into the ODI team, where he was a regular for most of the next 12 months before being dropped as his economy rate continued to trend upwards and subsequently struggled with a loss of form and injuries.
 In late-2007 Pathan was also recalled into the Test team after 19 months and hit his maiden Test century, but could not maintain his place in the team as his bowling was not effective enough with only two pacemen needed.
 Pathan played his last Test for India in April 2008 against South Africa.
 He continued to perform with both bat and ball at the domestic level, although his sedate pace was frequently criticized as being irrelevant at the international level.
-However, he impressed during the 2011–12 Ranji Trophy, where he was the leading wicket-taker, and his performances earned him a recall to the national side again.
+However, he impressed during the 2011–12 Ranji Trophy, where he was the leading wicket-taker, and his performances earned him a recall to the national team again.

 He was a contestant in the dance reality show Jhalak Dikhhla Jaa in 2015.
 Irfan Pathan made his acting debut in the 2022 Indian film Cobra.